FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Methods

 \subsection{Original Records}

 \paragraph{Raw Data.} The raw data was collected by a three-person team: one operator for the drone, and two observers who recorded traffic signal phases using ground-based cameras.
-We used a DJI Mini 3 drone to capture high-definition video at 4K resolution (3840×2160 pixels) and approximately 30 \textit{FPS}.
-The drone maintained a consistent flight altitude of $100\sim120$ meters ($100\sim105\; m$ for the FI scene to capture finer VRU details; $120\;m$ for FIDRT and TI).
+We used a DJI Mini 3 drone to capture high-definition video at 4K resolution (3840×2160 pixels) and approximately 30 \textit{FPS} (29.97 FPS).
+Due to regulations, the maximum altitude for drones is 120 meters, which is sufficient for capturing microscopic traffic behavior.
+The drone maintained a consistent flight altitude of $100\sim120$ meters ($100\sim105\; m$ for the FI scenario to capture finer VRU details; $120\;m$ for FIDRT and TI).
 The plane drift of this type of drone during stationary shooting does not exceed 1.5 meters, with a maximum recording duration per flight of up to 30 minutes.
 The precise flight altitude for each session can be retrieved from the drone's flight logs.
 To synchronize the timestamps, the drone and ground cameras were aligned to a unified mobile phone clock with second-level precision, using the coordinated movement of a ground marker as a temporal reference.